Indie100 India 2017 / Indie100 India 2018

 - and produce an album to the highest professional standards that we could manage.

 By taking the managerial lead role in the recording process, a collegiate and collaborative role as creative consultant to the artists, and an ethnographic data-gathering role as a researcher, I had to take a highly pragmatic, results-focused approach to the project.
 The research element is not the recording techniques or the musical outputs but the overal experimental process of combining these community / scene-building, entrepreneurial / commercial production, experiential learning activities.
+This reflects my continuing research into creating experiential learning through ‘live’ commercial projects rather than simulation or hypothetical work.
+I am currently implementing these ideas into the new University of WSest London record label.
 The text below provides contextual information about the sensemaking approach utilised and provides a few examples of how this approach produces results.

 The aim of this project was to provide unique learning outcomes for students in both Australia and India by combining the students into a new community of practice aimed at the underdeveloped indie music scene in India.
 As such, students from Australia engaged with students from India to write, record and promote the two records in 2017 and 2018.
 The students also worked together to create collaborative compositions and they filmed the outcome of their work.
 This is an example of pedagogical practice using a constructed community to engage in entrepreneurial learning.
 It is also an example of what occurs when students actively develop creative output by negotiating with new communities of practice to develop a unique method of self-driven learning.
 The project makes a contribution to new thinking and practices in relation to creating large scale and impactful experiential education projects that are flexible and responsive to students’ learning aims.